 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

 A passage from the Bible is also read at each service.
-The passage is traditionally chosen from the Lectionary - a list of Bible passages set out by the Church of England to be read on each Sunday.
+The passage is traditionally chosen from the lectionary - a list of Bible passages set out by the Church of England to be read each Sunday.

-Christians believe that God speaks to us through the Bible, so the reading is often followed by a sermon or talk that helps explain what can be learnt about God and ourselves from the passage.
-At some services communion will also be shared.
-This is where Jesus' death on the cross is remembered.
+Christians believe that God speaks to us through the Bible, so the reading is often followed by a sermon from the vicar.
+This is a talk that helps explain what can be learned about God and ourselves from the Bible passage.